-All webinars are delivered in Eastern Time (ET).
+All virtual training is delivered in Eastern Time (ET).

 Day 1: Knowledge Exchange Webinar: 2.5 hours (12:45 pm - 4:00 pm)